 Near Bello Horizonte

 One of the most picturesque buildings of the city is the Passadiço da Casa da Glória, in the historical center.
-The building connects, by means of a wooden corridor, two historic houses where a strict school for girls used to operate.
+The building connects, through a wooden corridor, two historic houses where a strict school for girls used to operate.
 The passageway was used for them to move around the institution without having contact with the people of the city.

 Must-see walks around Diamantina include the villages of Milho Verde (on the Camino Real) and the Parque Estadual do Biribiri, with cave paintings and beautiful waterfalls.
 The Metropolitan Cathedral of Santo Antônio da Sé, famous for its baroque side altars, is another Diamantina attraction.